vitingabriek8-lang/meu_primeiro_repositorio/README.md

 # vitor
 ## tenho 17 ypisons
-## estou aprendendo a mexer no gt hub e dar a bunda
+## estou aprendendo a mexer no gt hub